-Of the present members of the Board, Kari Jussi Aho, Ari Lehtoranta, Veli-Matti Mattila, Hilpi Rautelin, Eija Ronkainen and Mikael Silvennoinen would be elected for the next term of office.
-Maziar Mike Doustdar and Karen Lykke Sørensen would be elected as new members.
+Of the present members of the Board, Kari Jussi Aho, Maziar Mike Doustdar, Ari Lehtoranta, Veli-Matti Mattila, Hilpi Rautelin, Eija Ronkainen and Karen Lykke Sørensen would be re-elected for the next term of office and Henrik Stenqvist would be elected as a new member.

-Mikael Silvennoinen would be re-elected as the Chairman of the Board.
+Veli-Matti Mattila would be elected as Chairman of the Board.

 Recommendation on remuneration to be paid to members of the Board of Directors

 In addition, the Nomination Committee announces as its recommendation that the following remunerations would be paid to the Board of Directors:

 As an annual fee, the Chairman would receive EUR 100,000, the Vice Chairman would receive EUR 61,000 and the other members would receive EUR 50,000 each.
 However, if a member of the board acts as the Chairman of the Audit Committee or the R&D Committee, her/his annual fee would be EUR 61,000.

 In addition, as a fee for each meeting attended, the Chairman would receive EUR 1,200, the Vice Chairman would receive EUR 900 and the other members would receive EUR 600 each.
 The travel expenses of the Board members would be paid in accordance with the previously adopted practice.
 The aforementioned meeting attendance fees would also be paid to the Chairmen and to the members of the committees established by the Board.
 The meeting attendance fees of Board members permanently resident outside Finland would be doubled if the meeting was held outside the country of residence of such a member and the person attended the meeting at the place of the meeting.